ABC iview

-ABC iview is a video on demand and catch-up TV service run by the Australian Broadcasting Corporation.
+ABC iview is a video-on-demand and catch-up TV service run by the Australian Broadcasting Corporation.
 Currently iview video content can only be viewed by users in Australia.
 As of 2016, ABC iview attracts around 50 million plays monthly and accounts for around half of the total time streamed by Australian TV video services.
+The service was commissioned by head of multiplatform Dan Fill working for the director of television Kim Dalton and in collaboration with director of innovation Ian Carroll.
+ABC iview's incredible success has grown over the years: in 2025, it was the number one reaching screen network service in Australia, with an average 12.34 million viewers per week.

 History

 After running for several months in beta form under the name "ABC Playback", the service became available as a Flash website in July 2008.
 This was the next step after the video podcasting of ABC TV programs since July 2006.

 The iview Flash website was redesigned in 2009 and 2010, to cater for a large increase in content.

 An iOS app for iPads was launched in December 2010, followed by a mobile version for iPhone in June 2012.
 An iview Android app supporting phones and tablets on Android 4.0.3 and above was released on 18 December 2013.

-Over the following years, iview was released to a range of Smart TVs, games consoles and other devices.
+Over the following years, iview was released to a range of smart TVs, games consoles and other devices.